ReichtumQian/Para-Koopman-Learning/doc/docs/UserGuide/QuickStart.md

 Each example consists of a JSON file and a jupyter notebook.
 Let's consider the parametric Koopman learning algorithm as an example.

-## Train the Parametric Koopman Operator
+## Training the Parametric Koopman Operator

+As written in the notebook,
+the training process contains the following lines:

 ```python
 import PKoopmanDL as pkdl